Royal Caledonian Horticultural Society: Leadership

-The society's secretary/administrator, Julie Muir, is responsible for the day-to-day administration of the society.
-Previous secretaries include Alison Murison, Tom Mabbott, who received an MBE for services to Scottish Horticulture, John MacLennan, and Dr. John MacKay.
+The society's secretary/administrator (currently Jillian Laird) is responsible for the day-to-day administration of the society.
+Previous secretaries include Julie Muir, Alison Murison, Tom Mabbott, who was appointed an MBE for services to Scottish Horticulture, John MacLennan, and Dr. John MacKay.
 The first secretary was Dr. Andrew Duncan who was also involved with the formation of the Royal College of Physicians of Edinburgh.

 Awards

 Each year the society presents a range of medals and awards that recognise an individual's contribution to Scottish horticulture.
 These include: